SCPR/secretary-rails/README.md

 new `ArticleAuthor` object(s).
 Instead, an array will be added to the `Article`'s changes, which will include the information about the author(s).

+You can also pass in multiple association names into `tracks_association`.

 ### Tracking Users
 A version has an association to a user object, which tells you who created that